School Food Allergy Guidelines

 A Letter from FARE to School Leaders

 This message from FARE staff provides an overview of the CDC’s 2013 national guidelines for managing food allergies in the school setting.
+Download and send to your school.

 In 2013, the CDC released the first national comprehensive guidelines for managing food allergies in schools.
 The recommendations seek to protect the physical and emotional health of students with food allergies.
 They provide practical information and strategies for schools while reinforcing federal laws and regulations.